Igloczek/n8n-nodes-pocketbase-admin/README.md

 # n8n-nodes-pocketbase-admin

-This n8n community node lets you use PocketBase in your n8n workflows.
+This n8n community node lets you use PocketBase as superuser (admin) in your n8n workflows.

-PocketBase is an open source backend consisting of embedded database (SQLite) with realtime subscriptions, built-in auth management, convenient dashboard UI and simple REST-ish API.

 ## Installation